 On that salary, you’d pay employment taxes, for programs like Social Security and Medicare.
 But you would not pay those taxes on your remaining income from the business.

 Former vice presidential nominee John Edwards, House speaker Newt Gingrich and other high-earning individuals have been accused of using pass-throughs to avoid tens of thousands dollars in payroll taxes.

-Some observers say that under the Trump tax plan, high earners also could rely on pass-throughs to save tons in income taxes, by reclassifying what they make.
+Some observers say that under the GOP tax plan, high earners also could rely on pass-throughs to save tons in income taxes, by reclassifying what they make.

 “There would certainly be further incentive to try to diminish you what you pay,” says tax attorney Timothy Jessell with the Greenberg Traurig law firm.

 The tax plan calls for four individual income tax brackets: 12 percent, 25 percent, 35 percent, and 39.6 percent.

 It’s the 15.6 percentage-point gap between the top income tax rate and the 25 percent top rate for S corporations that could make pass-throughs very attractive.